 The first step in configuring the Brouter is to make it remotely accessible by assigning it an IP address, subnet mask, and default gateway.
-For the DECswitch products, this is done by making a local terminal connection to the setup port on the DEChub One, DEChub 90, or DEChub 900.
+For the DECswitch products, this is done by making a local terminal connection to the setup port on the DEChub ONE or DEChub 900.
 The setup port does not support modem control or network access of any kind.
-The setup port provides a menu from the hub Management Access Module (MAM), through which you can attach to the module and see the DECswitch's own setup menu.
+The setup port on the DEChub 900 provides a menu from the hub Management Access Module (MAM), through which you can attach to the module and see the DECswitch's own setup menu.
+The setup port on the DEChub ONE takes the user directly to the DECswitch setup menu.
 The DECswitch setup menu minimally configures the DECswitch so that it can send and receive IP datagrams.

-For the RouteAbout Access EW and TW, a direct connection to the Brouter's console port is required regardless of whether or not it is installed in a hub.
-A set up menu configures the Brouter for basic connectivity and then transfers the user into the Bridge Router software command line interface (CLI).
+For the RouteAbout Access TW, a direct connection to the Brouter console port is required regardless of whether or not it is installed in a hub.
+A set up menu minimally configures the Brouter so that it can send and receive IP datagrams.
+The user is then transfered into the Distributed Routing software command line interface (CLI).

-For both the DECswitch and the RouteAbout Products, the remainder of the Brouter configuration is performed using the Bridge Router software command line interface.
+For both the DECswitch and the RouteAbout Products, the remainder of the Brouter configuration is performed using the Distributed Routing software command line interface.

-The Bridge Router software command line interface (CLI) can launched from HUBwatch, accessed remotely via TCP/IP TELNET, or accessed locally through an EIA 232 terminal connected to the RJ45 console port of the RouteAbout Access EW or TW.
-(On DECswitch 900EE and 900EF models, the console port is on the DEChub 900 or DEChub One.)
-Dial in access to the console port via a modem is also supported.
+The Distributed Routing software command line interface (CLI) can be launched from HUBwatch, accessed remotely via TCP/IP TELNET, or accessed locally through an EIA 232 terminal connected to the RJ45 console port of the RouteAbout Access TW.
+Dial in access to the RouteAbout Access TW console port via a modem is also supported.
+The DECswitch 900EE, 900EF, and 900ET models do not support console port access.
 Telnet Client allows users to access Telnet servers from the Brouter console CLI.
 As many as three outbound Telnet sessions are supported.